 First, the right was a right to retained -- not appointed -- counsel.
 This point appears, for example, from the original federal statute relating to appointment of counsel.
 Enacted in 1790 -- seven months after Congress's proposal of the Sixth Amendment and over a year and a half prior to its ratification -- the statute expressly limited its requirement of appointed counsel to capital cases.
 The same point appears from state enactments preceding the Constitution.
 Only three states had provisions requiring appointment of counsel -- Pennsylvania, South Carolina, and Delaware -- and all three limited the requirement to capital cases.
-38
+37/

 Second, the Sixth Amendment right of the accused "to have the Assistance of Counsel for his defense" was a right to retain counsel for the purpose of assisting in a defense at trial.
 It did not indiscriminately create a right to have counsel at any pre-trial stage in which a defendant might find such assistance useful, and did not, in particular, create a right to counsel at the stage of pre-trial interrogation.
 There was no right to counsel under the common law procedure of preliminary examinations, and nothing in the history of the Bill of Rights or the colonial enactments that preceded it suggested a purpose to extend such a right to an early investigative stage at which it had not conventionally been recognized.
-39 Rather, the contrary appears from the placement of the
+38/ Rather, the

-38 See id. at 16-18, 25, 28-29.
+37/ See id. at 16-18, 25, 28-29.
 Connecticut, however, had a unique practice of appointing counsel for any defendant who could not retain counsel, and of advising defendants of their right to counsel.
 See id. at 16, 25.

-39 See Cox v.
+38/ See Cox v.
 Coleridge, 1 B.&C. 37, 107 Eng.
 Rep. 15 (1822) (no right to counsel at preliminary examination).
 None of the state provisions preceding the Bill of Rights referred to a right to counsel at that stage, and a number of them definitely characterized the right as a right to counsel at trial.
 The point is illustrated by the provisions of the states whose ratification conventions had proposed an amendment to the Federal Constitution safeguarding the right to counsel.
 These were Virginia, North Carolina, and New York.
-See W. Beaney, supra note 36, at 22-23.
+See W. Beaney, supra note 35, at 22-23.
 A Virginia statute of 1786 allowed the accused to retain counsel to assist him at trial.
 Id. at 19.
-The New York Constitution of 1777 stated that "in every trial . . . for crimes or misdemeanors, the party . . . indicted shall be allowed counsel, as in civil practice."
-Id. at 20.
-North Carolina, by an act of 1777, provided that "every person accused of any crime or misdemeanor whatsoever, shall be entitled to counsel, in all matters which may be necessary for his defense as well as to facts as to law."
-Id. at 19.
-The obvious purpose of the statute was to reject the earlier English rule limiting the role of counsel in felony trials to argument of points of law.
-The provisions of the remaining states are surveyed in id. at 18-22.
+The New York Constitution of 1777 stated that "in every trial . . . for crimes or (Footnote Continued)

-right to counsel in the Sixth Amendment, which was formulated by the Senate as a compilation of post-indictment and trial rights.
-40
+contrary appears from the placement of the right to counsel in the Sixth Amendment, which was formulated by the Senate as a compilation of post-indictment and trial rights.
+39/